Na wins by five at Greenbrier for first victory since 2011

 The win ended a seven-year drought for the 34-year-old Na, who won the Shriners Open in Las Vegas in 2011 and despite some close calls had not taken home a trophy since.

 “It feels amazing.
-I see the record every time on TV - the most top fives, the most top 10s without a win,” he told the Golf Channel.
+I see the record every time on TV - the most top fives, the most top 10s without a win,” he told CBS.

 “I’m always up there.
-I’ve been close so many years and failed so many times,” said the Korean-born Na, who turned pro at age 17.
+I’ve been close so many years and failed so many times,” said Na, who turned pro at age 17.

 “It took me eight years to win the first time and at the time I told everyone it would not take me eight years to win another one.
 And it took seven,” he said with a laugh.